CopernicaMarketingSoftware/Documentation/Publisher/en/pom-errors-logfile.md

+# Errors Record Information

 Every message sent with Publisher that triggered an error is logged in the pom-errors log files.
-You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](./logfiles-content), or the dashboard.
+You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order: